SAT-R/sa2/README.md

 **Dev container**

 If you use `vscode` then consider using the provided [Dev Container](https://code.visualstudio.com/docs/remote/containers) which skips the requirement for any setup.
 This requires docker is installed on your system.
-Once running, skip to *Build the rom*
+Once running, skip to *Build the GBA rom*

 **Install system requirements** *(without dev container)*